MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-bookings.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: invoicing, bookings
-ms.date: 04/01/2020
+ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 0048d0e78084c939c9e2a707975598a171108cdc
+ms.openlocfilehash: 6b69d64e67428cc4f1e7dc75e6267b2749e182c1
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "3183948"
+ms.locfileid: "3913462"
 ---
 # <a name="bulk-invoicing-for-microsoft-bookings-in-d365fin"></a>Bulk Invoicing for Microsoft Bookings in [!INCLUDE[d365fin](includes/d365fin_md.md)]
-If your company uses the Bookings app in Office 365, you can do bulk invoicing for appointments.
+If your company uses the Bookings app in Microsoft 365, you can do bulk invoicing for appointments.
 The **Uninvoiced Bookings** page in [!INCLUDE[d365fin](includes/d365fin_md.md)] provides a list of the company's completed bookings.
 In this page you can quickly select the appointments that you want to invoice and create draft invoices for the services provided.

 ## <a name="connect-to-bookings"></a>Connect to Bookings
 To connect your [!INCLUDE[d365fin](includes/d365fin_md.md)] with Bookings, you must specify your Bookings company, what to synchronize with Bookings, how often to synchronize, and which templates to use.
 You set up this information on the **Booking Sync.
 Setup** page, which you can launch from the **Exchange Sync.
 Setup** page, which you can find through [Search](ui-search.md).